275RR-Public/LivingStream-python/README.md

    - Print these markers (recommended size: 10-20 cm per side) for clear detection.
    - Verify the marker's integrity with the image files and note their orientation (the top-left on the image) in case the printer rotates or crops them.

+3. **Perform Calibration STEP 1**:
+   - In "Config Mode," click **"Calibrate"**.
+   - View your terminal window for instructions.
+   - You should see the message, "STEP 1.
+Measure the actual distance (in meters) between the centers of the green and red circles on the floor."
+   - Perform the measurement with your Tape Measure, enter it into the terminal window, and press Enter.
+   - Verify that you see the message for the next step, "STEP 2.
+Place all the ArUco markers then press Enter when ready..."

-3. **Place the Markers**:
+4. **Perform Calibration STEP 2 - Place the Markers**:
-   - The green circle is the origin, the red circle is right along the positive X-axis, the blue circle is up along the positive Z-axis.
+   - Note: The green circle is the origin, the red circle is right along the positive X-axis, the blue circle is up along the positive Z-axis.
+   - Note: We are placing markers from the perspective of the Unity camera (the projector) so up is farther away from us and the projector which is the blue circle.
    - Place **marker0** directly on the projected green circle with the top-left corner of the marker in the center of the circle.
-   - All markers will be placed with the same rotation of the top-left corner.
+   - All markers will be placed with the same rotation (rotation doesn't matter as long as they are the same).
    - Using your Tape Measure, place the top-left of **marker1** one meter away from the top-left of marker0 along the positive X-axis, in the direction of the red circle (note that marker1 may not overlap with the red circle).
    - Using your Tape Measure, place the top-left of **marker2** one meter away from the top-left of marker0 along the positive Z-axis, in the direction of the blue circle (note that marker2 may not overlap with the blue circle).

-4. **Perform Calibration**:
-   - If unsure, use "Test Mode" to verify all markers are visible to the camera.
-   - In "Config Mode," click **"Calibrate"**.
+5. **Complete Calibration STEP 2**:
    - View your terminal window for instructions.
-   - When prompted, press **Enter** to capture a frame.
+   - Now that all markers have been placed, press Enter to capture the frame.
-   - The application will detect the markers, compute their 3D positions using the depth camera, calculate the transformation (scale, rotation, translation) to match the Unity coordinates, and save the parameters to `calibration_config.py`.
+   - The application will detect the markers, compute their 3D positions using the depth camera, calculate the transformation (scale, rotation, translation) to match the Unity coordinates, and save it to `calibration_config.py`.
-   - The transformation saved message or an error message will appear in the terminal window.
+   - The transformation saved message (or an error message if failed) will appear in the terminal window.

-5. **Go Live and Test with Unity_Config.exe**:
+6. **Go Live and Test with UnityConfig.exe**:
    - Return to the home screen by clicking the "Back" button or by pressing 'q'.
    - Select **"Live Mode"** from the home screen.
-   - Ensure `Unity_Config.exe` is projecting onto the floor.
+   - Ensure `UnityConfig.exe` is projecting onto the floor.
-   - Verify the alignment by walking in the tracked area and checking if you and box that appears to represent you are aligned (the box should follow you very closely as you move around).
+   - Verify the alignment by walking in the tracked area and checking if you and the box that appears to represent you are aligned (the box should follow you very closely as you move around).

-6. **Repeat if Necessary**
+7. **Repeat if Necessary**

 ### Notes